graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 .. _replicated_graphs:

-You can also follow `this tutorial on using outfeed queues to inspect tensors and return activation and gradient tensors <https://github.com/graphcore/tutorials/tree/sdk-release-2.6/feature_examples/tensorflow/inspecting_tensors>`_ from the Graphcore tutorials repository.
+You can also follow this :tutorials-repo:`tutorial on using outfeed queues to inspect tensors and return activation and gradient tensors <feature_examples/tensorflow/inspecting_tensors>` from the Graphcore tutorials repository.

 Replicated graphs
 ~~~~~~~~~~~~~~~~~